App SSH Components and Processes

-This document describes details about the Pivotal Web Services (PWS) SSH components for access to deployed application instances.
-Pivotal Web Services (PWS) supports native SSH access to applications and load balancing of SSH sessions with the load balancer for your PWS deployment.
+This topic describes the Pivotal Web Services (PWS) SSH components for access to deployed app instances.
+PWS supports native SSH access to apps and load balancing of SSH sessions with the load balancer for your PWS deployment.

 The SSH daemon is a lightweight implementation that is built around the Go SSH library.
 It supports command execution, interactive shells, local port forwarding, and secure copy.
 The daemon is self-contained and has no dependencies on the container root file system.

 The daemon can be made available on a file server and Diego LRPs that want to use it can include a download action to acquire the binary and a run action to start it.
-PWS applications will download the daemon as part of the lifecycle bundle.
+PWS apps download the daemon as part of the lifecycle bundle.

 The SSH proxy hosts the user-accessible SSH endpoint and is responsible for authentication, policy enforcement, and access controls in the context of PWS.
-After a user has successfully authenticated with the proxy, the proxy will attempt to locate the target container and create an SSH session to a daemon running inside the container.
-After both sessions have been established, the proxy will manage the communication between the user’s SSH client and the container’s SSH Daemon.
+After a user has successfully authenticated with the proxy, the proxy attempts to locate the target container and create an SSH session to a daemon running inside the container.
+After both sessions have been established, the proxy manages the communication between the user’s SSH client and the container’s SSH Daemon.